Every Christmas, I put away the children’s books that fill a basket in my family room and exchange them for beloved Christmas stories.

 What it’s about: Sophie doesn’t know it, but she’s related to Santa Claus.
 Her hideaway visit to the North Pole reveals that someone close to her is on the BB & G (Bad Boys and Girls) list.
 Her machinations to get him off of the list are a beautiful study in selflessness.

 Why I like it: There’s a terrific lesson in that it really is better to give than receive, there’s an elf character that makes for a fab read-a-loud, and the illustrations are superb.
 One of my absolute faves.
+I just re-read it to my granddaughters on Friday night, and they love this book.

-Silent Night, Holy Night by the Mormon Tabernacle Choir and Walter Cronkite
+by the Mormon Tabernacle Choir and Walter Cronkite

 What it’s about: This is a gorgeously told story of the Christmas Truce in 1914 when the war was put on hold while Christmas was celebrated in the trenches of France.
 Buy the actual book that has the CD with Walter Cronkite reading it.

 Why I like it: I’ve read this book at least 100 times, and I still tear up every time.
 Any book that can move you, even when you know every word, deserves a place in the library.
-For kids who struggle to make sense of the evil in the world, this book is a great testament to the goodness there, too.

 I Heard the Bells on Christmas Day by Lloyd & Karmel Newell